-Some pre-recorded videos don’t have an audio captioning or description, so the information in them isn’t available to people who cannot see or the hear the video content.
+Some older pre-recorded videos don’t have an audio captioning or description, so the information in them isn’t available to people who cannot see or the hear the video content.
 This doesn’t meet WCAG 2.1 success criterion 1.2.2, 1.2.3, 1.2.5.

 PDFs and other documents